games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 The results presented here are mostly due to Corentin Barloy, who took a summer internship in LaBRI, Bordeaux, under the supervision of Nathan Lhote, Filip Mazowiecki, Vincent Penelle, and myself.

-We consider sequences of rational numbers, as for instance the Fibonaccio sequence
+We consider sequences of rational numbers, as for instance the Fibonacci sequence
 $$
 0,1,1,2,3,5,8,13,\ldots
 $$